-Office of Health Disparities Prevention (OHDP)
+Office of Minority Health and Health Disparities Prevention (OMH-HDP)

 Working to ensure high quality, affordable and accessible healthcare for all New Yorkers!